Skip to main content

 Suppression of personal information

-Under the act, individuals will be able to apply to suppress the following information from historical documents:
+From 27 January 2025, individuals can apply to suppress the following information from historical documents:

-- residential addresses in most instances when shown elsewhere on the register (for example, when used as a registered office address)
+• residential addresses in most instances when shown elsewhere on the register

 Protection of personal information because of risk of harm

-Individuals at personal risk of physical harm or violence as a result of their personal information being on a Companies House public register (for example, domestic abuse survivors) will be able to apply to have their information protected from public view.
+We intend to introduce further measures allowing individuals at personal risk of physical harm or violence as a result of their personal information being on the Companies House public register (for example, domestic abuse survivors) to apply to have more of their information protected from public view.